 Is indica or sativa better?

 It all comes down to preference.
-The biggest differences between sativa and indica plants are their physical appearance and their cannabinoid content.
+The biggest differences are their physical appearance and their cannabinoid content.
 Indicas traditionally have higher amounts of THC than sativas.
 Indicas are expected to be shorter in stature and more densely branched than their sativa cousins.

 How to tell indica vs sativa